torchbox/ogn/README.md

 * All previous OGNs have an explicit permalink in the format "[year]/[mmm]-[dd][ordinal]".
 This is purely to keep google juice.
 All future OGNs should have a permalink of "ogn[number]", thus dropping the non-memorable date.

 # Deploying
-* Simply commit to `gh-pages` branch to automatically dpeloy to http://oxford.geeknights.net/
+* Simply commit to `gh-pages` branch to automatically deploy to http://oxford.geeknights.net/